MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Remarks

-The member function returns the storage currently allocated to hold the controlled sequence, a value at least as large as [size](#size).
+The member function returns the storage currently allocated to hold the controlled sequence, a value at least as large as [`size`](#size).

 ### Example